Kanchanaburi Kanchanaburi Province, Thailand Travel Guide

 Kanchanaburi is not a destination for luxury shopping.
 Boutique shopping is limited to small independent shops selling local crafts or clothing, focusing on unique finds rather than high-end brands.

 Support Local: Purchase goods directly from local artisans and small businesses.
-This means money directly benefits the community.
+This indicates money directly benefits the community.
 Animal Products: Avoid purchasing products made from endangered species (e.g., ivory).
 Check product origins.
 Elephant-related: Ensure items from ethical, sanctuary-supporting sources.
 Avoid items from exploitative practices.